Arquisoft/viade_es2a/README.md

 To start over we start the docker machine by opening a docker quickstart terminal, which shows us the IP of our docker machine.
-In our case this IP was 192.168.99.100.

 Assuming that we have our repository cloned, we move to the folder with